I think about being attractive a lot.

 Like DJT’s 3 am toilet-top tweets, finding the language, contexts, and feelings to define the politics of beauty is a little bit disconcerting and a whole lot shitty.

-But many of the contours and complexities of shit can’t exist if we don’t talk about how hard it is to talk about it — the constructs, the privileges, the guilt expected to be performed, the dating apps, the “lifestyle bloggers” that are pretty enough to get paid for it, the “lifestyle bloggers” that aren’t pretty enough to get paid for it, the winners of “Toddlers and Tiaras”, the “preferences”, the politics, the politics and everything else in between.
+But many of the contours and complexities of this shit can’t exist if we don’t talk about how hard it is to talk about it — the constructs, the privileges, the guilt expected to be performed, the “lifestyle bloggers” that are pretty enough to get paid for it, the “lifestyle bloggers” that aren’t pretty enough to get paid for it, the dating apps, the “preferences”, the politics, the politics and everything else in between.

 So I think about being attractive a lot.